-The Luberon is home to many beautiful villages, including 5 with the official label “Les Plus Beaux Villages de France” (France Most Beautiful Villages), and driving or biking from one village to the next is one of the nicest activity you could do in Luberon.
+The Luberon region is home to many beautiful villages, including 5 with the official label “Les Plus Beaux Villages de France” (France Most Beautiful Villages), and driving or biking from one village to the next is one of the nicest activity you could do in Provence.

 HOW TO GET TO THE LUBERON?

-The Luberon is easily accessible from two international airports and two train stations:
+The Luberon valley is easily accessible from two international airports and two train stations:

 Nearby Airport: Nice International airport is around 200 km (±2 hours drive) from the southern border of the Luberon Natural Park.
 Most of the drive is on the A8 highway, so it is a quick and easy drive.
 Marseille International Airport is only 40 mins drive away (with a mix of highway and secondary roads)